Nomad-Media/samples-python/content_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Shares a content group.](ref:sharecontentgroup)
+> For more information about the API calls used go to [Share Content Group](https://developer.nomad-cms.com/docs/share-content-group)

-## Stop Sharing Content Group
+## Stop Sharing Content Group with User

 To stop sharing a content group with another user, enter stop sharing into the terminal.
 Then enter the content group id for the content.
 You will then be asked for the user id of the user you want to stop sharing the content with.
 When you enter the user id, you will be prompted if you want to enter another user id.
 Enter y to keep on entering user ids and n to continue.
 Only the owner of the content group can stop sharing the content group with other users.